BHennen/BHennen.github.io/website/content/blog/creating-my-website/part-2.md

 export default Comments
 ```

-Now that I have a commments component, it is very easy to add that to the blog post template:
+Now that I have a comments component, it is very easy to add that to the blog post template:

 ```JSX
 import Comments from "../components/Comments"